 WELCOME TO THE OFFICIAL ONLINE HOME OF

-DOWNLOAD THE NEW SINGLE “RAPID FIRE”
+DOWNLOAD THE NEW SINGLE “GET UP & LEAVE”

 Nineteen year old classically-trained pop/soul vocalist Liz Loughrey (pronounced lock-ree) has been called many things; a youth prodigy, a musical savant, the future of vocal music.
 But one thing she hasn’t been called, is a singer who needs studio enhancements to help showcase her vocal prowess – which is nothing short of mesmerizing.

 “When I open up and sing a song, people listen.
 It’s simple.
 And it’s something I’ve known for quite some time,” explains the buzz-worthy Toronto-based vocalist who counts Etta James and Amy Winehouse as influences.
 What music scenesters who have seen her perform are beginning to notice is that despite her youth, Liz Loughrey has a genuinely old soul.
 “I’ve always gravitated towards the soul and jazz masters, from Aretha Franklin to Billie Holliday.
 I was always the only kid listening to that classic material and it’s filtered into my style, even to this day.”

 For this burgeoning vocal chanteuse, the plan has always been to record music for the music masses, driven by her massive voice.
 “Music has always been that higher calling for me.
 I’ve seen and done many things, but in the end, all roads always end right back at music.
 There’s never really been a Plan B.”